Satan's Slave (1980 film): Plot

-Mawarti, the mother, who dies from mysterious illness, leaves behind her work-obsessed businessman husband Munarto, quiet and introverted son Tomi, party girl and extroverted daughter Rita, and their sickly but religious servant Mr. Karto.
-On the first night after Mawarti's death, Tomi sees his dead mother, but he does not talk to her.
-The next day, Tomi takes the advice of his friend and visits a fortune teller, who warns that his whole family is in great danger and may die, and advises him to fortify himself with black magic.
+Mawarti, a mother who dies from a mysterious illness, leaves behind her workaholic husband Munarto, quiet and introverted son Tomi, party girl and extroverted daughter Rita, and their sickly but religious servant Mr. Karto.
+On the first night after Mawarti's death, Tomi sees a vision of his late mother, but he does not talk to her.
+The next day, Tomi takes the advice of his friend and visits a fortune teller, who warns that his whole family is in great danger and may die and advises him to fortify himself with black magic.

-Tomi becomes strange and withdrawn.
+Tomi becomes strange and withdrawn from his family.
 Rita's boyfriend, Herman, says that for 40 days after a person dies, that person's spirit will linger at the house.
 Shortly after Herman’s visit, a new housekeeper named Darminah arrives, allegedly sent by an acquaintance of their father to look after the house.
-That night, after a party, Rita is scared when she sees a kuntilanak.
+That night, after a party, Rita is scared when she sees a woman in white, who claims to be her late mother.

 Herman warns that Darminah is not the kind of person to be trusted, and offers to consult a shaman about the situation the next day.
 Mr. Karto also begins to notice her strange and suspicious behavior.
-Tomi meets with a kyai at a bookstore, who advises him to begin performing his religious prayers, but when he tries to begin, a kuntilanak appears and commands him to stop.
+Tomi meets with a kyai at a bookstore, who advises him to begin performing his religious prayers, but when he tries to begin, her late mother's ghost appears and commands him to stop.
 The next day, Tomi finds Mr. Karto's corpse, hung.
 Later that day, Herman is also killed when he is run over by a truck after nearly colliding with the mysterious Darminah.
 That night, Tomi and Rita agree that the ghosts in their home must be removed.
 When Rita leaves, she is chased by the now-undead Herman.
 The next morning, Rita and Tomi tell their father to call a shaman, who does so.
 Upon his arrival, the hired shaman is attacked by broken glass and flower petals.
 Rita, Tomi, and Munarto watched in horror as the shaman's head is impaled and pelted by a spinning chandelier.